Early Childhood Education Screening

 Throughout the year, the Early Childhood Center works with families to address any developmental concerns in the areas of speech and language, gross or fine motor, social, or pre-academic that a parent might have.

 BPS wishes to encourage parents to call when concerns arise because the EC screening team works and communicates with families whenever they reach out to the program to identify if a child has any areas of concern.
-Our screening process starts with a paper screener called the ASQ which can be sent to parents after they have contacted the EC Program.
+Our screening process starts with a paper screener called the ASQ, which can be sent to parents after they have contacted the EC Program.

-Please do not hesitate to contact us throughout the year with questions or concerns at 630-937-8000.
+Please do not hesitate to contact us throughout the year with questions or concerns at 630-937-8002.